AY2223S1-CS2103T-T17-4/tp/docs/UserGuide.md

 Ungroups the list of patients or appointments. \
 Patient entries will return to being sorted by name in alphabetical order. \
-Appointment entries will return to being sorted by datetime.
+Appointment entries will return to being sorted by date and time.

 Format:
 * `ungroup patients`